-The phrase contactless payment refers to a safe method for consumers to purchase items or services by using a debit, credit, smartcard, or other purchase devices.
+Contactless payment refers to a safe method for consumers to purchase items or services using a debit, credit, smartcard, or other purchase devices.
 Let’s take a look at some interesting points of this innovative payment method.

 Introduction of contactless payment